zchee/golang-wiki/Mobile.md

 ## Native applications

-Native category includes applications entirely written in Go.
+The native category includes applications entirely written in Go.
 Currently, the [golang.org/x/mobile](https://godoc.org/golang.org/x/mobile) contains only a small set of packages that focus on: